melsod/OCSWinter2020/README.md

 ## The Project

-### What can we perceive in infant babble?
+### What can we perceive in infant vocalizations?

-The purpose of this study is to determine whether or not English-speaking monolingual adults can identify the age, sex, or first language of a baby after listening to recorded snippets of baby babble.
-The study will also determine if the adults’ gender or caregiving experience affect their abilities to discriminate between the babble.
+The purpose of this study is to determine whether or not English-speaking monolingual adults can identify the age, sex, or first language of an infant after listening to recorded snippets of infant vocalizations.
+The study will also determine if the adults’ gender or caregiving experience affect their abilities to discriminate between the vocalizations.

 This research is valuable in that it lends to the study of human language development.
-There have been mixed results so far on whether humans can identify differences in baby babble based on a baby’s first language and age.
-Furthermore, there appears to be no literature on adult participants identifying differences in babble based on the sex of the baby, although there is evidence that sex hormones are linked to language development in babies as young as 5-months (Quast et al., 2016).
+There have been mixed results so far on whether humans can identify differences in infant vocalizations based on a infant’s first language and age.
+Furthermore, there appears to be no literature on adult participants identifying differences in vocalizations based on the sex of the infant, although there is evidence that sex hormones are linked to language development in infants as young as 5-months (Quast et al., 2016).
 Our research will contribute to these growing bodies of literature.

 ### Our Procedure

-In this experiment, adult participants heared a series of short audio clips of babble, in batches of 10.
+In this experiment, adult participants heard a series of short audio clips of infant vocalizations, in batches of 10.
 Participants were asked a question about each clip.
 Their task was to answer the questions based on their best judgement.
 All answers were be collected by a computer.
 At the end of the study, some information was asked about the participant and their experience with infants.

 ### Our Results

-We found that participants were able to perform better than chance at judging a baby's age, and language that it was learning.
-Participants also misjudged a baby's sex more often than they were correct.
-We did not find that cargiving experience, childcare experience, or gender played a factor in peoples' accuracy when judging either the baby's age or language that it was learning.
+We found that participants were able to perform better than chance at judging a infant's age, and language that it was learning.
+Participants also misjudged a infant's sex more often than they were correct.
+We did not find that caregiving experience, childcare experience, or gender played a factor in peoples' accuracy when judging either the infant's age or language that it was learning.

 # Contributors